NateEag/nateeag.com/drafts/hardware-notes.md

 ## Sanni Cartridge Reader

-This would let me rip my beloved old N64 cartridges, thus letting me legally play the games in future.
+This lets me rip old video games from catridges, legally, specifically my beloved old N64 cartridges, thus letting me legally play the games in future.
 More to the point, we could share them with the kids (without worrying about paying for Nintendo Switch Online in perpetuity).
 They're old and low-res, but James is curious and I think might enjoy them.

 https://github.com/sanni/cartreader